rotki/rotki/docs/usage_guide.rst

 Snapshots
 =========

-The application will on login the information about balances from all the tracked sources every 24 hours.
+The application will on login snapshot to disk the information about balances from all the tracked sources every 24 hours (by default.
+The number of hours is configurable).
 This information is saved directly to your local database.
-You can force a snapshot taking by clicking in the floppy disk icon at the top bar and then on the `Force Save`
+You can force a snapshot taking by clicking in the floppy disk icon at the top bar and then on `Force Save`

 .. image:: images/rotki_snapshot_forcing.png
    :alt: Force snapshots saves
    :align: center

 Snapshots won't be saved if there is any error querying information for external sources.
-If you want to force the snapshot to be saved when a external source is reporting an error you can select the option `Ingore Errors`.
+If you want to force the snapshot to be saved when an external source is reporting an error you can select the option `Ignore Errors`.

 Historical events
 ************************